Thursday, June 7, 2018

 The CLHoF has set up a GoFundMe campaign.
 Click here and donate $5, $10, $100, or $5,000!
 Any amount will be welcome.
 Whatever you can afford.

 When the Chicago Park District rededicated the park at 4542 S. Greenwood, in close proximity to Brooks’ childhood home, it was a momentous occasion, and a well justified decision.
-But Gwendolyn Brooks Park does not include any visible reminders of its namesake.
+But Gwendolyn Brooks Park did not include any visible reminders of its namesake.

 This project is meant to be a permanent tribute to Gwendolyn Brooks’ legacy, but also a central gathering spot in which poetry can be made and read, conversations can take place, events can be staged, and where visitors can just pause and reflect.
 A reminder of a remarkable woman, a remarkable poet, a remarkable Chicagoan—yes—but also a place that Chicagoans can be proud to visit and use.
 We think of it as an interpretive walk through Gwendolyn Brooks’ life and legacy, from the little girl on her porch to an internationally prominent cultural figure.